-Exmouth is a picturesque seaside town in East Devon, sitting at the meeting point of the Jurassic Coast which spans into Dorset, and the River Ex’s estuary that spreads northwards to Exeter.
+Exmouth is a picturesque seaside town in East Devon, sitting at the meeting point of the Jurassic Coast which spans into Dorset, and the River Exe’s estuary that spreads northwards to Exeter.

-This handy meeting point means that there is plenty of things to do in Exmouth; and it is also a great base to explore the East Devon region.
+This handy meeting point means that there are plenty of attractions in the town; and it is also a great base to explore the East Devon region.